BrunoMazorra/Paper-Summary/README.md

 <img src="metric_evolution.png" width="60%" />
 </p>

-In general, XGBoost gets better metrics, except precision in some cases.
-Also, metrics of the first hour are lower than those of the last.
 Our algorithm obtains a very high accuracy even in the first hours.
 However, the precision, recall and f1-score are lower than in Activity based Method.
 In the best of cases, i.e. 20 hours after the creation of the pool, our best algorithm obtains a recall of 0.789.
-This could indicate that while malicious tokens are easily detectable in the first few hours, non-malicious tokens require more time.
+This could indicate that while malicious tokens are easily detectable in the first few hours, detecting non-malicious tokens require more time.

 #### Unicrypt Results